Coarse scrambling for Sobol' and Niederreiter sequences: Preliminaries

 \subsection{Generalized Niederreiter Sequences}

 A well-known and important class of digital sequences is given by the Sobol' and (generalized) Niederreiter sequences.
 The Sobol' sequence, defined in \cite{So67}, can be regarded as a generalized Niederreiter sequence in base \(2\) whose base polynomials are chosen to be primitive (see \cite{FL16} for details).
-The Niederreiter sequence was introduced in \cite{Ni88} and later fully generalized by Tezuka in \cite{Te93}.
+The Niederreiter sequence was introduced in \cite{Ni88} and later generalized by Tezuka in \cite{Te93}, by allowing more general polynomials $y^{(j)}_k(x)$ (see Definition~2.4).